frederic-perez/AmE-dictionary/data/dictionary.md

 __eschatology__ _n_ :astonished: /es-kuh-TOL-uh-jee/ [:scroll: From Greek eschatos (last) + -logy (study).]
 The doctrine or the study of final or ultimate matters, such as, death, judgment, end of the world, etc. _He wished to learn the eschatology of the world; he dared to contemplate the Mind of God._
 __eschew__ _v_ :two: (Formal) To deliberately avoid or keep away from something: _He had eschewed politics in favour of a life practising law._ _Eschewing commas._
 __escrow__ _n_ :four: __1__ A deposit or fund held in trust or as a security. _An escrow account._ __2__ The state of being kept in custody or trust until a specified condition has been fulfilled. _The board holds funds in escrow._ :es: depósito, garantía
+__esemplastic__ _adj_ /ˌɛs ɛmˈplæs tɪk, -əm-/ Having the ability to shape diverse elements or concepts into a unified whole; unifying: _the esemplastic power of the mind._
 __Eskimo__ _n_ :two::mega:
 __esoteric__ _adj_
 __espadrilles__ _n_